LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide_8wk.md

 Moodle is the learning management system used by Lane Community College.
 To learn how to use Moodle, go to the LCC Moodle home page.
 Near the bottom of the page, click on "Training", then "Moodle for Students".

+## Class Meetings and Office Hours

+Come to class in person or via Zoom or watch the class recordings.

+- There is a Zoom link in the syllabus.
+- The Zoom widget at the top of the Moodle page has links for class meeting, recordings, and my office hours

+Come see me during office hours&mdash;Drop in!
+No appointment needed.
+Come get help with assignments, discuss AI, or just to say "hi".